TimHandy/react-markdown-previewer/README.md

 Stateless Functional Components can have a shorter syntax style.

-Sass and media query for small screens
+Sass used.
+Media query for small screens

+Deployed to the /docs dir to allow deployment to Github Pages

 ## Notes for next time